gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

         show ip interface brief
 ```
 - Predict the outcome of this playbook.
-- Execute the play book using the commands below, it normal to see blank outputs in the initial commands below.
+- Execute the play book using the commands below.
-  - Note: Its always good to use the --syntax-check option first to ensure the playbook does not contain any syntax errors.
+  - Note: It is good practice to use the --syntax-check option first to ensure the playbook does not contain any syntax errors before execution.
+  - Note: The Syntax check output will be blank if there are no errors.
+Output is expected only if errors are present.

 ```
 $ ansible-playbook p1-raw.yml --syntax-check